tu2-atmanand/task-board-docs/docs/5_Features/8_Search_Tasks.md

 - Use specific keywords from your task titles or descriptions
 - Search is case-insensitive for easier matching
 - The search works across all columns in the current board

-## Auto-hide Progress Bar

-In version 1.6.11, an enhancement was added to automatically hide the board progress bar on small screens or when the screen is resized.
-This provides a cleaner look when using the search feature on mobile devices or smaller displays.